shader-slang/shader-slang.github.io/docs/coming-from-hlsl.md

 }
 ```

+There is an option to make `enum` unscoped for Slang, `-unscoped-enums`.

 Because HLSL allows the enum name to be explicit, it will be simpler to change the HLSL shader in the Slang style when migrating from HLSL to Slang.
 ```
 enum MyEnum